 Here is the quick version, but if you want a more detailed description of what to do, please refer to the slides below.

 ~Saute the chopped onion and garlic in heated coconut oil.

 ~Add the rice, rinsed beans, spices, coconut milk, coconut cream, water, and stir.

 ~Bring the mix to a boil, then cover and let simmer until the rice is cooked.

 ~Add the corn, avocado, and lime juice.
 Stir, serve, and enjoy!

 I wish I could take full credit for this recipe, but it was inspired by a chef I used to work with during my restaurant and in-home catering days.
-My whole family looks forward to this easy potato au gratin dish every year.
+Every year, my whole family looks forward to this easy potato au gratin dish.
 They are a tasty alternative to mashed potatoes that is just as simple to make.
-I call these my Holiday Potatoes because I reserve making them for this time of year (and that is because I cannot stop eating them)!
-This is a great go-to dish for any gathering or dinner party.
-Usually, I serve them directly in the dish that they bake in, but if you want to plate your guests' dinners, you can use a round cookie cutter to cut prettier individual servings.
+I call these my Holiday Potatoes because I reserve making them for this time of year (because I cannot stop eating them)!
+This is a great go-to side for any gathering or dinner party.
+Usually, I serve them directly in the dish they bake in, but if you want to plate your guests' dinners, you can use a round cookie cutter to cut prettier individual servings.
 If I have several dishes to cook, I will make this one a day ahead of time since they keep in the fridge and reheat beautifully.
-A mandolin and garlic slicer will save you a lot of time prepping this dish, but if you don't have one, be sure to slice the potatoes as thin as you can.
+A mandolin and garlic slicer will save you a lot of time prepping this dish, but if you don't have one, slice the potatoes as thin as you can.

 What you do: (pictures below)

 This dish was inspired by a dinner we recently enjoyed at a friend's house.
 It is one of her family's go-to meals and I think it will be one of ours now too!
 I do not often eat pasta, but found myself craving these flavors the other day and decided to recreate this dish myself.
 Of course, I put my spin on it, and it was a huge hit with my family!